"Wow!" an Entity exclaimed. "Look, look!" she continued, pulsing brightly.

 Gold huffed.

 Cream paused, then added.
-"How about we both try harder?"
+"How about we both try harder."

 Gold's mood lifted instantly.
-"Deal."
+"Deal." he said softly.

-Their rivalry softened into mutual resolve.
+Their rivalry softened into a subtle, mutual resolve.

 "And if I refuse?"
 Ember asked, her tone edged with challenge.

-"Glad to have–"
+"I am glad to have–"

 "Under one condition."

-"I wanted to see what kind of entity collects others like this."
+"I wanted to see what kind of Entity was collecting other Entities like this."
 Ember continued.
-"I'm a little disappointed."
+"Truthfully, I'm a little disappointed."

 "How dare you!"
 Cream and Gold surged forward simultaneously.

-"Not only did you interrupt–"
+"Not only did you interrupt her–"

-"–you insult our leader."
+"–you also insult our Boss."

 "This doesn't concern you."
 Ember said sharply.
 "Know your place."